mortberg/cubicaltt/README.md

   `cubical <filename>`

-To enable the debugging mode add the -d flag.
+To see a list of options add the --help flag.
 In the interaction loop type :h to get a list of available commands.
 Note that the current directory will be taken as the search path for the imports.